EBZebra/docs/edge/source/guide/setup.md

 This will display the Enterprise Browser's 'Installer' screen, which looks similar to the one below, with supported platforms for selection on the left, and a description of the selected platform on the right.

 To bring up this screen at a later time, select **Start Menu > Enterprise Browser > Enterprise Browser Installer**.
-It's there in the sample Start menu, above.

-For Windows-only shops, **skip down to the Device Deployment section**.
+For Windows-only shops, **instructions continue in the 'Deployment to devices' section** below.

 ![img](images/getting-started/setup/ebsetup_02.jpg)